-Purchasing a dental practice is a big investment into your financial future.
+Purchasing a medical practice is a big investment into your financial future.

 Getting it right from the beginning can be crucial in not only limiting your risk but also reducing your future tax implications.

-Which entity you purchase your dental practice in is pivotal and can sometimes be overlooked by dentists when considering how to purchase.
+Which entity you purchase your medical practice in is pivotal and can sometimes be overlooked by medical professionals when considering how to purchase.

 Understanding how you will be receiving income, and what potential liabilities you may be exposing yourself to needs to be understood when balancing the trade off between asset protection and tax minimisation.

 While there is no one-size-fits-all solution when it comes to purchasing your practice premises, there are many factors to consider.
 So, let’s look at the tax implications of some of the more common structures often considered.